 Where Does the U.S. Will Registry Come In?

 The U.S. Will Registry was founded in 1997 to fill an important gap.
-The location of your registered will or other end-of-life documents is stored in a database for later access.
+A database stores the location of your registered will or other end-of-life documents for later access.
 We provide families and beneficiaries with a means to find lost wills and estate planning documents of those who have passed away.